-Uber may have fired more than 20 people over sexual harrasment probe
+Uber has fired more than 20 people over sexual harassment probe

 VR is in Apple’s future, but AR is the logical short term play